heykatie/NomNow/Example-Preparation-Files/user_stories.md

 * I want be able to update my review to provide more accurate feedback.

-* I want to be able to delete my review from a restaurant, so that I can remove any review I no longer wish to share.
+* I want to be able to delete my review from a restaurant, so that I can remove any review I no longer wish to share. a

 ## Shopping Cart